Pythonshik0/Backend-API-for-Weather-Forecast/README.md

 4. Open Postman and create a new request to `http://127.0.0.1:5000/weather` with the `GET` method.
 5. Add a query param `location` with the value being the city and state (eg: `Bengaluru, KA`).
 6. Send the request and check the output.
+7. NOTE: You can check the accuracy of the retrieved weather data by `OpenWeatherMap`.

 ## Detailed explanation
 1. Run the python script in VScode
 2. In the terminal you can see the base url `http://127.0.0.1:5000`.
 When you click on this url, you will see 404 error.